Everest Base Camp Trekking - 14 Days

 Everest Base Camp is the most popular trekking destination in the Solukhumbu region of Nepal, at an altitude of 5,364 meters (around 17,600 feet).
 The trek to Everest Base Camp offers breathtaking views of Mount Everest and other peaks in the Himalayan Mountain Range.

-• Scenic flights to Lukla: The trek to Everest Base Camp begins with a scenic flight from Kathmandu or Ramechhap to Lukla, a small mountain town.
+• The trek to Everest Base Camp begins with a scenic flight from Kathmandu or Ramechhap to Lukla, a small mountain town.
 The flight offers stunning views of the Himalayas and the terraced fields below—one of the most adventurous flights in the whole world.

 • View mesmerizing mountains like Everest, Lhotse, Nuptse, Pumori Cho-Oyu, Ama Dablam, and Makalu.

-• Entering Sagarmatha National Park: The trek passes through Sagarmatha National Park, a UNESCO World Heritage Site home to various flora and fauna, including the endangered snow leopard.
+• The trek passes through Sagarmatha National Park, a UNESCO World Heritage Site home to various flora and fauna, including the endangered snow leopard.

-• Observing Sherpa village and culture: The Solu-Khumbu region is home to the Sherpa people, known for their mountaineering skills and unique culture and traditions.
+• The Solu-Khumbu region is home to the Sherpa people, known for their mountaineering skills and unique culture and traditions.
 Trekkers can interact with and learn about the Sherpa culture along the way.

-• Monasteries and stupas along the way: The trek passes by several ancient monasteries and stupas, which offer a glimpse into the region's rich cultural and spiritual history.
+• The trek passes by several ancient monasteries and stupas, which offer a glimpse into the region's rich cultural and spiritual history.
 Tengboche monastery is one of the oldest, formed in 1934 and reconstructed and maintained until today.

-• Tea houses or lodges: As you progress along the trek, you'll pass through several high-altitude villages, each offering unique views of the surrounding mountains.
+• As you progress along the trek, you'll pass through several high-altitude villages, each offering unique views of the surrounding mountains.

-• Reaching Base Camp: The ultimate goal of the trek is to reach Everest Base Camp, where you'll get up close to the towering peaks of Mount Everest, Lhotse, and Nuptse.
+• The ultimate goal of the trek is to reach Everest Base Camp, where you'll get up close to the towering peaks of Mount Everest, Lhotse, and Nuptse.

-• Holiday Planner Nepal’s down jackets, t-shirt, and cap, if necessary.
+• We provide Holiday Planner Nepal’s maps, t-shirt, and cap.

 "Imagine trekking in the shadow of the world's highest peak, Sherpa Land, and having the best Mount Everest view from Kalapatthar and Everest Base Camp.
 Everest Base Camp Trekking is one of many people's ambitions to see Mount Everest, the tallest peak on earth, which soars over the blue skyline at 8,848 m (29,028 ft).